dkitley1975/movie-quiz/README.md

 This way my content will be easily readable.
 ![Color Scheme](./docs/screenshots/colour-swatch.png)

+### Sounds

+I have implemented a sound to indicate a correct and an incorrect answer, I have added a mute icon to the quiz container to allow the user to select if they wish to hear the confirmation sounds.
+The user selection is also added into the session storage, this way at the end of the game and the user plays again, the mute/play sound status is recalled from the storage and is continued to implemented within the game play.

 ### Features Left to Implement

 - To check if the user score is higher than the lowest of the high scores and if not to hide the enter a username and submit high score button, replacing them with a try again message.